TritonDataCenter/rfd/rfd/0071/README.md

 #### `m-encrypt-metadata`
 Like the free form `m-*` metadata headers, we support free form encrypted metadata.
 The value of this header is ciphertext encoded in base64.
 Metadata stored in plaintext is written in the form of HTTP headers delimited by new lines.
-The value of this header will be limited to a maximum of 4k bytes as base64 ciphertext.
+The value of this header must be limited to a maximum of 4k bytes as base64 ciphertext.
+The cipher used to encrypt metadata must be the same as specified in the `m-encrypt-cipher` header.
 ```
-m-encrypt-metadata: XXXXXXXXX
+m-encrypt-metadata: 2q2GrKPPcil6iaXXSImSn38cp+AVSZeQGaEp0+Wz+IWsYcC3B312cg7L5JI0HRK7Dvcurtsy7ccu

 ```